commandprompt/pgmanage-docs/src/en/02_quick_start.md

 You can access existing connections in several ways:

-- from the **connections menu** by clicking the ⚡ item on the left sidebar.
+- from the **connections menu**: click the ⚡ icon on the left sidebar.
-- from the **connection management dialog** by clicking the connection item on the left.
-Then, click the `Connect` button.
+- from the **connection management dialog**: select the connection item on the left, then click the `Connect` button.
 - from the Welcome Screen, by clicking one of the items in Recent Connections section.